Written by Sean McPheat |

 Some Gatekeepers will tell you to send it to them and they will pass it on.
 Thank them and get their name, so you can politely follow up soon.

-If you want to learn how to be good at telesales we recommend that you review our Telesales Course.
-It will cover a lot of sales techniques and strategies to help you.
+If you want to learn how to be good at telesales we recommend that you review our full portfolio of Sales Training Courses.
+All designed to help aid you on your sales journey.

 Happy Selling!